 How to Submit Works for Local Broadcast

 KQED's local programming department schedules more independent films per year than any other public television station in the country.
 KQED seeks to bring the breadth and range of cultures and perspectives to viewers through its local acquisitions program.
 Each year KQED broadcasts numerous programs produced by independents for broadcast.
+Due to the volume of submissions, we feel that we have made the submissions process as simple as possible.

 How to Submit Your Work to KQED

-Scott Dwyer, Director of Programming
+Susie Hernandez, Director of Programming

 2601 Mariposa Street